The Tús Programme is a community Work placement initiative that is delivered nationally throughout Ireland.

 The Tús Programme aims to assist participants to develop personally and professionally as part of their work-experiences, to provide the confidence, skills and abilities that will enhance or increase their employability and prospects when the one-year placement comes to an end.
 Participation in training courses can complement this personal development i.e. Basic Health and Safety Awareness, Lawnmower and Strimming Training (where applicable), First Aid, Child Protection and other training on a case by case basis.

-To download our Tús Community Work Placement Initiative Expression of Interest for Community/Voluntary Organisations Form (Click Here)
+Click to download our Rural Social Scheme Expression of Interest Form for Community/Voluntary Organisations

 DLDC has been delivering Tús since 2011 and currently employs 240 participants, working with 130 community and voluntary groups throughout the company’s central catchment area (excludes the Gaeltacht).